JakeOShannessy/minotaur/README.md

-    -y, --height <height>                        Maze height in number of cells [default: 5] --background-color <background-color>    Background color when saving to an image file [default: #FFFFFF] --cell-size <cell-size>                  Cell size when saving to an image file [default: 10] -o, --output <output>
+    -y, --height <height>                        Maze height in number of cells [default: 5] --background-color <background-color>    Background color when saving to an image file [default: #FFFFFF] --cell-size <cell-size>                  Cell size when saving to an image file [default: 10] -i, --input <input>                          Input file of ".mz" stored from a previous run -o, --output <output>
             Output file.
-Can be ".png" for an image - otherwise, saves as ASCII art [default: /dev/stdout]
+Can be ".png" for an image, ".mz" to store the maze inself for later loading, otherwise, saves as ASCII art [default: /dev/stdout]
     -s, --seed <seed>                            Seed for random number generator --wall-color <wall-color>                Wall color when saving to an image file [default: #000000] --wall-size <wall-size>                  Wall size when saving to an image file [default: 1]